omigroup/gltf-extensions/README.md

 ### Stage 5

-The extension has been submitted and merged as an OMI vendor extension or submitted and ratified as a KHR or EXT extension within the [Khronos 3D Formats Working Group](https://github.com/KhronosGroup/glTF).
+The extension has been submitted and merged as an OMI vendor extension.
+Alternately, if the extension is intended to be used outside the scope of OMI, it can be submitted and ratified as a KHR or EXT extension.
+The extension must be published to the [Khronos 3D Formats Working Group](https://github.com/KhronosGroup/glTF) repository to enter stage 5.

 #### Requirements